ronilaukkarinen/mastodon-bird-ui/README.md

-## Mastodon, but it's Twitter
+## Mastodon with modern birdsite-like UI

 Blasphemy!
 Yes, I know, but I just had to do this.
-I wanted to see if it's possible to get <a href="https://github.com/mastodon/mastodon">Mastodon</a> default user interface to look exactly like Twitter.
+I wanted to see if it's possible to get <a href="https://github.com/mastodon/mastodon">Mastodon</a> default user interface to look like Twitter.

 **Please note** that this is a personal experiment _for fun_, but as far as I know colors can't be trademarked.
 No logos or other elements have been used without permission.